taehoryu/TDEmass/README.md

 Our model includes two free parameters, c_1 and Del_omega. c_1*a_0 is the distance from the black hole at which a significant amount of energy is dissipated by shocks.
 Here, a_0 is the apocenter distance for the orbit of the most tightly bound debris.
 Del_omega is the solid angle.
 So Del_omega * (c_1 * a_0)^2 corresponds to the surface area of the emitting region.
-So For fixed Lobs and Tobs, larger Del_omega leads to smaller mbh and mstar, but the dependence is weak.
+For fixed Lobs and Tobs, larger Del_omega leads to smaller mbh and mstar, but the dependence is weak.
 However, mbh and mstar are sensitive to c_1.
 For fixed Lobs and Tobs, mbh~c_1^{a} with a = -(1.2-2) and mstar~c_1^{b} with b = 0.8-1.5.
 The default values are c_{1}=1 and Del_omega=2pi.
 With these choices, it is likely that the solutions are correct within factors of a few (Ryu+2020).